The Slider: Reception

-Over in the UK, the album elicited a mixed reception.
+In the United Kingdom, the album received mixed reviews.
 Richard Williams of The Times reviewed the album alongside Rod Stewart's Never A Dull Moment, David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars and Roxy Music's Roxy Music.
 Williams found Bolan to be "the least obviously talented".
 However, he further noted that the "narrow range and musical repetitiousness" of the music did not matter as it made "his records immediately recognizable on the radio" and that the album "is full of songs of a slightness which is wondrous to behold.
 But the hushed intimacy of Bolan's vocal delivery helps to make one word do the work of ten — particularly when combined with his gift of coining oddly appealing images".
 Williams also praised the work of Tony Visconti, declaring "I'm inclined to think that it's Visconti more than anyone who's responsible for Bolan's success; his arrangements and production give T. Rex's work a quality which the group's leader could never have achieved alone".
 Michael Oldfield at Melody Maker enthused that Bolan had "produced an album in which the winning formula is jiggled around enough to make a thoroughly enjoyable, and exceptionally good, album" while Penny Valentine at Sounds stated approvingly that "each track is a solid piece of chart appeal...many of which could be whipped off as a single at any time" although she described the lyrics as "frugal repetitive", being simply a series of images and twists.
 Disc & Music Echo complimented "Spaceball Ricochet" as the best number but noted that others are "of the usual heavy bass type, although they aren't as strong as the singles' tracks".